 - Join a group for romance readers who enjoy midlife main characters.
 (There are many reader groups with very specific interests, so chances are that you will find one!)
 Once you have an active group, invite industry professionals for a chat.
 This is where the squeaky wheel gets the grease.
 An online group may not represent a big market, but it can give the impression that this is how general opinion is trending.

 Not sure where to find other romance readers?
-Discover opportunities with this list of annual romance reader events or this list of social cataloging sites and online communities.
+Discover opportunities with this list of annual romance reader events.